FrozenMetroid/pokeplatinum/README.md

 - Critical Capture
 - Catching Charm
 - Oval Charm
-- Debug/testing code for nearly perfect wild encounters and perfect starters (see ``testing.h`` for the config)
 - Lowercase Pokémon names
 - Some Pokémon have moves defined to be learned whenever they evolve, e.g. Close Combat on Infernape
 - Infinite TMs and forgettable HMs